Quiche Lorraine: Ingredients

 Among some recent versions of the dish, Anne-Sophie Pic's adds Comté, and Delia Smith's adds both Cheddar and Parmesan.
 No cheese is used in the versions by Lindsey Bareham, Felicity Cloake, Alain Ducasse, Simon Hopkinson, Thomas Keller and Dan Lepard.
+Anne Willan distinguishes between quiche Lorraine – made without cheese – and quiche Lorraine au fromage – with sliced Gruyère placed on top of the bacon before the egg mixture is added.
+She also gives a recipe for quiche Lorraine aux oignons – with browned onions added to the bacon.

 Ready-made quiches Lorraines sold in supermarkets in France, Britain and the US typically contain cheese – usually Emmental or similar, although British versions often contain Cheddar.
 (Note: Quiches Lorraines sold by Picard Surgelés in 2022 contained 11.6% "Emmental français", and those from Monoprix 3.1% Emmental français.
 In Britain, the stronger Cheddar was prevalent, constituting 15% of the quiche from Waitrose and 9% of that from Marks and Spencer (with a further 8% of Emmental).
 Ready-made American quiches Lorraines contained unrevealed quantities of "Grand Cru Cheese" (cultured pasteurised milk, salt, enzymes, potato starch and powdered cellulose) from Whole Foods Market, and unspecified Swiss cheese in Nancy's version.)

 The dish may be served hot, warm or cold.